marmelab/react-admin/doc/4.14/Tutorial.md

 - [Preferences](./Store.md)
 - [Realtime](./Realtime.md)

+**Tip**: React-admin is a large framework, so its documentation is quite large.
+Don't get intimidated!
+React-admin works well for projects of any size.
+To continue your discovery of react-admin, we recommend that you **[enable the beginner mode](#beginner-mode)**, that hides the advanced features from the sidebar.
+Just remember to disable it when you're ready to go further.

 And to help you close the gap between theoretical knowledge and practical experience, take advantage of the react-admin [Demos](./Demos.md).
 They are great examples of how to use react-admin in a real world application.
 They also show the best practices for going beyond simple CRUD apps.

 <video controls autoplay playsinline muted loop width="100%">